httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 directly exposed to users, and therefore the only signal users can reasonably rely upon to determine whether or not they trust a particular website.
 The origin of that URI represents the context in which a user most likely believes themselves to be interacting.
-We'll define this origin, the top-level browsing context's active document's origin, as the "top-level origin".
+We'll define this origin, the top-level traversable's active document's origin, as the "top-level origin".

-For a document displayed in a top-level browsing context, we can stop here: the document's "site for cookies" is the top-level origin.
+For a document displayed in a top-level traversable, we can stop here: the document's "site for cookies" is the top-level origin.

-For documents which are displayed in nested browsing contexts, we need to audit the origins of each of a document's ancestor browsing contexts' active documents in order to account for the "multiple-nested scenarios" described in Section 4 of {{RFC7034}}.
+For documents which are displayed in content navigables, we need to audit the origins of each of a document's ancestor navigables' active documents in order to account for the "multiple-nested scenarios" described in Section 4 of {{RFC7034}}.
 A document's "site for cookies" is the top-level origin if and only if the top-level origin is same-site with the document's origin, and with